flutter/samples/experimental/desktop_photo_search/README.md

 Please see [macOS Signing and Security][macOS-security] for more detail.

-## Flutter Desktop is not in Flutter Stable Release Channel
+## Flutter Desktop is in Beta

-This sample is a preview, intended to enable developers to preview what is under development.
-As such, it is currently only available for use on the `dev` and `master` channels of Flutter.
-Please see [Flutter build release channels][flutter_channels] for more detail, and how to switch between Flutter release channels.
+Flutter's Desktop support is now in `beta`, with a snapshot available in the `stable` channel.
+Please see the [setup documentation][] for how to configure your development environment to enable Flutter's Desktop support.

 [DataTreeNode]: lib/src/widgets/data_tree.dart
 [Split]: lib/src/widgets/split.dart